azeemba/lpaid/README.md

 Currently, Lpaid provides no scripts to analyze the data.
 However, the existing code should be easy to leverage to do analysis.
 Additionally, many other languages have libraries to easily talk to sqlite3 databases.

+The goal is to have various frontends to the current db schema.